Jauntlet/Jauntlet/readme.md

 sudo apt install make cmake libglm-dev libsdl2-dev libglew-dev g++
 ```

-from here you have two options. either run the compile.sh file in the root of the program (`sh compile.sh`), or you can manually do the following:
+from here you have two options. either run the compile.sh file in the root of the program (`bash compile.sh`), or you can manually do the following:

 create and move into "build" folder
 ```